deutschebank/fluxnova-docs-manual/content/webapps/shared-options/authentication.md

     pre: "Get more insights on authentication"
 ---

-Authentication means verifying a user's identity against the Camunda web apps.
+Authentication means verifying a user's identity against the Flowave web apps.

 A user authenticates against the web apps on the login page by providing a username and password.
 If the authentication is successful, the user gets access to the web apps and can work on tasks